 However, in Norway snowy owls are considered “endangered” by the latest Norwegian Red List evaluation showing a small population for the region of fewer than 50 individuals2 (source: Bird Life Norge).

+What are the Biggest Threats to Snowy Owl?
 Why Are Snowy Owls Endangered?

 Most of the reasons leading to a decrease in the number of snowy owls are threats caused by human activities such as hunting and urbanization.
 Of course, it shouldn’t be a surprise that climate change also plays a crucial part in snowy owls becoming endangered even if it is not directly, but through causing prey availability shifts or habitat alterations3 (source: IUCN).